The Cyan Language: Using Regular Objects to Treat Exceptions

 \section{Using Regular Objects to Treat Exceptions}

-Each {\tt catch:} selector may receive as argument an object that has more than one {\tt eval:} method. \begin{cyan} object CatchFileException public fun eval: (:e OpenException) [ Out println "Error opening file" ] public fun eval: (:e ReadException) [ Out println "Error reading file" ] public fun eval: (:e WriteException) [ Out println "Error writing to file" ] end \end{cyan} Prototype {\tt CatchFileException} treats all errors associated to opening, reading, and writing to files (but not to closing a file).
+Each {\tt catch:} keyword may receive as argument an object that has more than one {\tt eval:} method. \begin{cyan} object ExceptionCatchFile overload func eval: (ExceptionOpen e) { Out println "Error opening file" } func eval: (ExceptionRead e) { Out println "Error reading file" } func eval: (ExceptionWrite e) { Out println "Error writing to file" } end \end{cyan} Prototype {\tt ExceptionCatchFile} treats all errors associated to opening, reading, and writing to files (but not to closing a file).
 This kind of object, to treat exceptions, will be called {\it catch objects}.
-It can be used as \begin{cyan} :charArray Array<Char>; :f = MyFile new: "input.txt"; [ f open; charArray = f readCharArray; if ( charArray size == 0 ) throw: ZeroException; ] catch: CatchFileException finally: [ f close ] \end{cyan} When an exception is signaled in the block, the runtime system starts a search for an {\tt eval:} method (a handler) in the nearest argument to {\tt catch:}, which is {\tt CatchFileException}.
-Supposing that there was a read error, the correct {\tt eval:} method should accept a {\tt ReadException} object as parameter.
-The runtime system searches for the {\tt eval:} method in {\tt CatchFileException} using the same algorithm used for searching for a method after a message is send to an object.
-That is, the runtime system tries to send message {\tt eval:} with a {\tt ReadException} as argument to object {\tt CatchFileException}.
-By the regular algorithm, the second textually declared method of {\tt CatchFileException}, \\ \nd \verb@ public fun eval: (:e ReadException) [ Out println "Error reading file" ]@\\ \nd is found and called.
-After that the block that is argument to selector {\tt finally:} is called and computation continues in the first statement after the outer block in the example.
+It can be used as in the next example. \begin{cyan} var Array<Char> charArray; var f = MyFile new: "input.txt"; try f open; charArray = f readCharArray; if charArray size == 0 { throw ExceptionZero } catch ExceptionCatchFile finally { f close } \end{cyan} When an exception is thrown, the runtime system starts a search for an {\tt eval:} method (a handler) in the nearest {\tt catch} clause, which is {\tt ExceptionCatchFile}.
+Supposing that there was a read error, the correct {\tt eval:} method should accept a {\tt ExceptionRead} object as argument.
+The runtime system searches for the {\tt eval:} method in {\tt ExceptionCatchFile} using the same algorithm used for searching for a method after a message is send to an object.
+That is, the runtime system tries to send message {\tt eval:} with a {\tt ExceptionRead} as argument to object {\tt ExceptionCatchFile}.
+By the regular algorithm, the second textually declared method of {\tt ExceptionCatchFile}, \\ \nd \verb@ func eval: (ExceptionRead e) { Out println "Error reading file" }@\\ \nd is found and called.
+After that, the statements of the {\tt finally} clause are executed and computation continues after the {\tt try-catch-finally} statement.